Community request cards are small, portable cards that can be used in one’s community to access goods and services.

 - Draw or include a picture which illustrates the request.

-- Adding an image supports understanding by both the user and the vendor or community worker.
+- Adding an image supports understanding by both the user, or community worker.

 Making a purchase: Hello.
 I would like to purchase a hamburger and soda.
 There is a $10 bill in my pocketbook.
 Please take it and give me back the change and receipt.
 Thank you.